getify/Functional-Light-JS/ch8.md

 I'm going to very briefly break that pattern and use a word that might be a little intimidating: functor.
 The reason I want to talk about functors here is because we now already understand what they do, and because that term is used heavily throughout the rest of FP literature; you being at least familiar with  and not scared by it will be beneficial.

-A functor is a utility that takes a value and an operator function and uses that operator function on the value.
+A functor is a value that has a utility for using an operator function on that value.

 If the value in question is compound, meaning it's comprised of individual values -- as is the case with arrays, for example! -- a functor uses the operator function on each individual value.
-Moreover, a functor creates a new compound value holding the results of all the individual operator function calls.
+Moreover, the functor utility creates a new compound value holding the results of all the individual operator function calls.

 This is all a fancy way of describing what we just looked at with `map(..)`.
-The `map(..)` function takes a value (an array) and a mapping function (the operator function).
-It executes the mapping function for each individual value.
+The `map(..)` function takes its associated value (an array) and a mapping function (the operator function), and  executes the mapping function for each individual value in the array.
 Finally, it returns a new array with all the newly mapped values in it.

-Another example: a string functor would be a utility that executes some operator function across all the characters in the string, returning a new string with the processed letters.
+Another example: a string functor would be a string plus a utility that executes some operator function across all the characters in the string, returning a new string with the processed letters.
 Consider this highly-contrived example:

 ```js
 function uppercaseLetter(c) {